ampl/colab.ampl.com/docs/source/index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 | `Notebooks <notebooks/index.html>`_ > `Dual-Donor Organ Exchange problem <notebooks/dual-donor-organ-exchange-problem.html>`_
 | |github-dual-donor-organ-exchange-problem| |colab-dual-donor-organ-exchange-problem| |kaggle-dual-donor-organ-exchange-problem| |gradient-dual-donor-organ-exchange-problem| |sagemaker-dual-donor-organ-exchange-problem|
+| Description: Most transplants from living donors require only one donor for each procedure.
+There are, however, exceptions, including dual-graft liver transplantation, bilateral living-donor lobar lung transplantation, and simultaneous liver-kidney transplantation.
+For each of these procedures, grafts from two compatible living donors are transplanted.
+As such, these procedures are more involved from an organizational perspective than those with only one donor.
+Unfortunately, one or both of the donors can often be biologically incompatible with the intended recipient, precluding the transplantation.
+| Tags: :ref:`tag-medicine`, :ref:`tag-organ-exchange`, :ref:`tag-mip`, :ref:`tag-ampl-only`
+| Author: :ref:`email-mail_at_solverytic.com` <mail@solverytic.com>

 .. |github-dual-donor-organ-exchange-problem|  image:: https://img.shields.io/badge/github-%23121011.svg?logo=github
     :target: https://github.com/ampl/colab.ampl.com/blob/master/authors/mikhail/miscellaneous/Dual-Donor_Organ_Exchange.ipynb